-It's gettin' hot in here, 'cos we’re addicted to Sichuan food.
+We’re addicted to Sichuan food, and we bet you are too.
 Hit up these restaurants in Singapore for your mala fix!

 Best Sichuan restaurants in Singapore

 This restaurant specialises in grilled fish with some mouth-watering (and numbing) spices.
 It’s a true showstopper with a whole fish soaking in a robust broth and covered in chillis.
 And we argue that Tanyu does it the best.
 There are over 10 different flavours for you to choose from, so there’s gonna be something here to satisfy your taste buds.
 You can go for hot spicy with pepper, soy sauce, and even sauerkraut flavour.
 And to cool off, get the brown sugar ice jelly or tangerine hawthorn drink.

 Tanyu, multiple locations including [email protected] and Bugis

 If you’re looking to discover what Sichuan cuisine really has to offer, pop by Sichuan Alley.
 Everything down to the rice noodles is authentic, sourced directly from an artisan in a village deep in Sichuan.
 Tons of research went into the ingredients.
 It even took them close to a year to convince the owners to reveal what goes behind creating these amazing noodles!
 Have it with braised pig intestines or beef for a savoury kick.
 And get some sides like mala black fungus salad, dumplings with chilli, and funky pork liver for the table.

 Sichuan Alley, 51A Telok Ayer Street, Singapore 048441